MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOHideDefaultThemes.md

 After creating the `"Custom Cyan"` theme, hiding the default themes leaves only the one custom theme in the themes list under **Change the look**.

 Specify the setting as either `$true` to hide the default themes, or `$false` (the default setting) to allow use of the default themes.

+Note that this cmdlet was named **Set-HideDefaultThemes** until the December 2017 release of the SPO Management Shell.
+We recommend that you use the latest version of the PowerShell cmdlets.

 ## EXAMPLES